No products in the cart.

 How do you say thank God in Arabic?

 Thanking god is very common in the Arabic language, especially among Muslims.
-Thank god translates as alhamdulillah (الحمد لله) in Arabic.
+Thank god translates to alhamdulillah (الحمد لله) in Arabic.

 Thank you my friend in Arabic